 A Message from Dr. Trieu, GRMDC Medical Director

 At Greater Roslindale Medical and Dental Center, our priorities are to help you stay healthy and deliver equitable, compassionate, comprehensive care to our patients, especially during the COVID-19 pandemic.
 We know and see the challenges our patients, staff, family and friends have faced and want you to know we are here for you.
-As we begin this new year, we see hope with the COVID-19 vaccine and recognize that some may be anxious to receive it, and others may feel hesitant.
+We see hope with the COVID-19 vaccine that life may return to "normal" again.

 As always, we want you to make an informed decision that is right for you based on trusted information.
 Please reach out to your healthcare team if you have questions or would like to discuss the COVID vaccine.
-GRMDC staff are getting vaccinated - see our selfies to show our support in vaccination and a brighter, less socially distanced future!
+Many GRMDC staff are vaccinated because we want to protect our patients and families.

 There is a lot of information out there.
 We recommend relying on local and state public health departments and the CDC for accurate information.
-At this time, GRMDC is vaccinating patients in phases based on guidance from public health authorities.
-We will continue to update this website with information as we offer vaccine to eligible patient groups.
+GRMDC is ablfrae to vaccinate anyone interested in receiving the vaccine - just ask us!

 From all of us at GRMDC, we hope you and your family continue to stay healthy.